Withoutbytes/Test-Websocket-cpp/README.md

 Client and Server suport libraly

-this libraly was not madded by me credits: https://github.com/machinezone/IXWebSocket
+this library was not madded by me credits: https://github.com/machinezone/IXWebSocket

 ```CPP